rogerpadilla/nukak-website/docs/querying-querier.md

 description: This tutorial explain how to use a querier with the nukak orm.
 ---

+## Querier

-A `querier` is `nukak`'s an abstraction over database drivers.
-It allows to interact with the different databases in an unified way.
+A `querier` is the `nukak`'s abstraction over database drivers to dynamically generate the queries.
+It allows to interact with the different databases in an consistent way.

 With a `querier` you can:
 - Manipulate the data related to all the `entities`.